StephanieStralina/rollypoly-app/README.md

 <p align="center"><img src="./frontend/public/dieImgReadme.png" alt="Encounterly logo" height="200" style=""></p>

-# RollyPo.Ly Dice Roller App
+# RollyPo.ly Dice Roller App

 RollPol.ly is a system agnostic dice app for TTRPGs such as *Dungeons & Dragons* and other board games.
 It allows you to create and categorize your own custom dice formulas so that you don't have to rely on paid services like D&D Beyond, or on smaller companies that may not have digital character building tools.